tomvictor/iotcore/README.rst

     :alt: Documentation Status

-djangoiot help django app to communicate over MQTT.
-This will enable IoT devices to talk directly to a web apps, database and algorithms.
-This will help IoT perfectionists to forgive HTTP and still use hardware with 4KB RAM.
+Djangoiot helps the Django app to effectively communicate over MQTT.
+Moreover, it enables the IoT devices to communicate directly with the web apps, database as well as algorithms.
+The IoT era calls for a new connectivity protocol that guarantees minimum data consumption and greater reliability.
+Therefore, MQTT is more suitable than HTTP since it ensures complete support for actual physical devices.

 Look how easy it is to use::